-This section is not applicable to the facility.
+This section is not applicable.

-6.4.2.
-Provisions for piping not in service
+6.4.2 Provisions for piping not in service

 112.8(d)(2) Cap or blank flange the terminal connection at the transfer point and mark it as to origin when piping is not in service for an extended period of time.